 For more information on digital stories and practical examples see these websites:

 This tool helps to generate ideas and imaginative solutions on challenging issues.
 It can be used as a stand-alone event or as part of a larger event.
 People are encouraged to chat in small groups, to share a story and build on the story.
 It allows people to speak or simply to listen.
 Linking several groups’ conversations helps identify common themes and new insights.
 Well facilitated, this is fun!

 - Works best with a mix of people bringing different ideas, backgrounds and experiences.
-Try to get a good mix of professions, people with Crohn’s or Colitis and carers at each table.
 The more skilled the facilitator, the more people whose views are less frequently heard feel included.
-See our Top Tips for Making your Activities Accessible and Inclusive.
+See our top tips for ensuring your patient engagement is Accessible and Inclusive.

 - Facilitators need to be experienced and work well with table hosts.

 - If feedback is not analysed immediately, you risk losing some themes and solutions.
 Think about how to store flipchart paper and post-its and who will type these up?
 Will they understand what is written?
 How can they check if they are unclear about meaning?